HarbourHeading/KVM-GPU-Passthrough/README.md

 After the installation and another Remote Desktop has been set up, it can be changed back to not listen for connections outside of localhost.

-Now it is assume you have connected to the windows install using spice viewer or equivalent.
-A personal tip is to utilize microsofts [oobe\bypassnro](https://learn.microsoft.com/en-us/answers/questions/2350856/set-up-windows-11-without-internet-oobebypassnro) tooling/command to create a windows machine without tying it to an outlook account. **OBS**: It is strongly recommended you follow [tips, turning off suggestions](#turn-off-suggestions-which-later-blocks-remote-viewer-from-starting) if you do this.
+Now it is assume you have connected to the windows install using spice viewer or equivalent graphical viewer.
+A personal tip is to utilize microsofts ~~[oobe\bypassnro](https://learn.microsoft.com/en-us/answers/questions/2350856/set-up-windows-11-without-internet-oobebypassnro) tooling/command~~ Microsoft disabled using oobe\bypassnro.
+For alternative methods, see for example [article](https://pureinfotech.com/bypass-microsoft-account-setup-windows-11/#bypass_msa_oobe_registgry) where I tested the first method (registry edit) which worked fine, to create a windows machine without tying it to an outlook account. **OBS**: It is strongly recommended you later follow [tips, turning off suggestions](#turn-off-suggestions-which-later-blocks-remote-viewer-from-starting) if you do this.

 ### Install drivers in the KVM